seinecle/mk99/src/main/asciidoc/subdir/localisation_temp_common.md

 http://smartcityinnovationlab.com/[image:lisboa.png[width=150]]

 == 2.
 The visual power of maps
-//ST: 2.
-The visual power of maps

 //ST: !
-==== a.
+=== a.
 Map: useful metaphors with a political dimension

 //ST: !
 - The visual metaphor of the map is widely understood